siunus/electron-app/README.md

 ### 8. Set up `electron-builder.json` for building

-Create or update `electron-builder.json` in the root directory with the following:
+Update `electron-builder.json` in the root directory with the following:

 ```json
 {